Course overview

 How is the course delivered and assessed?

 This is a two year course which will be delivered one day a week.
-Teaching is centered around student engagement and enabling the student’s voice.
+Teaching is centred around student engagement and enabling the student’s voice.

 Students will be asked to contribute to content which will be led and managed by tutors to ensure that learning objectives are met.
 Small group work and seminars will support all learners to take part in sessions and as the programme runs alongside practice there will be explicit links between theory and real-life experiences.